ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/run-access-issm.md

 The example below reproduces the *MISMIP+* Antarctic benchmark.
 Adjust the variables to suit your experiment.

-All configurations are hosted on MOSRS; direct links are provided above.

 ## Prerequisites

 * **NCI account & Gadi access** – see [Set Up your NCI Account](/getting_started/set_up_nci_account).